-The ceramics area at Scripps is headed by multidisciplinary artist and professor Adam Davis.
-In addition to teaching the ceramic curriculum – Beginning Ceramic Sculpture, Beginning Wheel Throwing, and Intermediate and Advanced Ceramics – Professor Davis also teaches Sculpture, Fundamentals of Art, and Representations of the Male Body in Contemporary Art and Culture, a course that is offered as part of the Scripps Core programming.
+The ceramics and sculpture areas at Scripps are headed by multidisciplinary artist and professor Adam Davis.
+In addition to providing instruction in the corresponding curriculum, he teaches a course titled Animal Rights and Speciesism, which is offered as part of the Scripps Core programming.

 In 2011, thanks to the generous support of Joan and David Lincoln, the ceramics department at Scripps embarked upon yet another phase in its illustrious history.
 Augmenting its already established record as an innovative discipline within a progressive contemporary art department that holds strong ties to other fields of study on campus, the Lincoln’s endowment enabled even greater expansion and transformation.
 In addition to the creation of an additional 5,000 square foot dedicated ceramics facility, the Lincoln’s gift ushered in new ties with the graduate program at the Claremont Graduate University.
 Starting in the fall of 2011, the newly formed Scripps, CGU partnership will enable graduate students to receive degrees from the Claremont Graduate University while simultaneously working alongside with professors and students at Scripps.
 In addition, the Lincoln endowment will provide generous financial support and teaching assistantship opportunities to graduate students in the Studio Arts program who are interested in working with clay.

 In the fall of 2012, the fist Joan and David Lincoln Visiting Professor in Ceramics arrived on campus.
 This newly formed rotating position also breaks new ground in further forging and bridging our relations with CGU.
 Upon the visiting professors arrival, the College embarked upon a departmental expansion of ceramics into a two-faculty member area and increased the variety of programming and course offerings.